Vegetarian Black Bean Chili

 This post may contain affiliate links.
 Please read our disclosure policy.

 This Vegetarian Black Bean Chili with quinoa is a hearty, meat-free meal that is perfect for a cold winter night.
-The black beans, bell pepper, onions, and crushed tomatoes create a flavorful base, while the warm spices and jalapeno give it just the right amount of kick.
-Serve it with a dollop of sour cream or Greek yogurt with a side of cornbread for the perfect comfort food meal.
+The black beans, bell pepper, onions, and crushed tomatoes create a flavorful base, and the warm spices and jalapeno give it just the right amount of kick.
+Serve it with a dollop of sour cream or Greek yogurt with a side of my scratch-made vegan cornbread for the perfect comfort food meal.

 Overhead shot of chili in a white bowl with another filled bowl off to the side.